 On 6th April 2021, IR35 came into force within the private sector, placing the onus on employers to determine the tax status of contractors they engage with via an intermediary (usually a personal service company).
 Medium and large-sized businesses will now assume the legal responsibility for deciding whether IR35 applies to their contractors and consultants, as has been the case for workers in the public sector since 2017.
 HMRC defines a medium-large client as having two of the three following features:

 If the rules apply and you determine your contractor as falling within IR35, you must deduct tax and NICs from fees and pay these directly to HMRC.
 To help employers and contractors prepare for these changes, we ran a series of webinars that answered the most frequently asked questions around IR35.
-Since employers will now be held liable should HMRC decide the status of a contractor has been incorrectly assessed, a careful review of contracts is essential in ensuring compliance.
+Employers must now review contracts carefully to ensure compliance, as HMRC will hold them liable if a contractor’s status is incorrectly assessed.
 Once the business has made its assessment, it must notify certain parties of its decision and provide them with the opportunity to challenge it.

 2. National minimum wage